 About the Role

-This is a newly created, full time role in a well established shelter veterinary team.
 The Lead Veterinarian Cranbourne– Shelter Medicine will lead and manage the dedicated team of three Veterinarians (1.6FTE) The Shelter Veterinary team perform critical work, managing a range of diverse cases daily and providing the care necessary to prepare them for life in a new home.

 In this leadership role, you will foster a collaborative team culture and provide guidance to the Cranbourne Shelter Veterinary team to ensure that decisions are always made in the best interests of the animals in our care.
 You will promote the personal and professional growth of your team by encouraging them to embrace change and never stop learning.